chm0dx/leakyBuckets/README.md

 # leakyBuckets

-Find open storage buckets and accessible files across Amazon Web Services, Google Cloud, and Microsoft Azure simultaneously
+Find open storage buckets and accessible files across Amazon Web Services, Google Cloud, Microsoft Azure, and Digital Ocean simultaneously

 * One tool instead of three!
 * Auto-generate guesses from one or more passed-in keywords